 This is why accommodation is so bloody important.
 We can succeed.
 We can be productive.
 Accept we have a disability.
 Accept it needs work modification.
 Do it.
 And enable that employee to be a productive member of the team.

 The medical community resists putting disabled people on disability.
 And I understand their reasoning but partly I think it is the same stigma I faced when they wouldn’t accept how disabled I really was.
 The pain clinic was the one that accepted my real level of functioning, or non-functioning.
 They want us to play the game at a different level because to them the game still has value.
-But to me the game is a form of torture.
+But to me, the game is a form of torture.
 The depression, the pain, the fatigue, the cognitive issues… all make it hell.
 We are still expected to fit into that work role.
-As I get an IBS-D flare and run the the bathroom 20 times.
+As I get an IBS-D flare and run to the bathroom 20 times.
 Or with severe nausea vomit in the bathroom all day.
 Then I have migraine confusion and keep forgetting how to do a transaction or what I was doing in the middle of doing it.
 I am playing a different game altogether.
 It is called chronically ill personal tries to function and get job done without effing the hell up again.

 Nevertheless being disabled by pain people cannot grasp it.
 How can I be disabled by fibromyalgia and migraines… if it wasn’t by something I did?
 I must be doing something, not doing something that caused it.
 If I only did… more I would help cure myself.
 They basically are the ones implying it was my fault it happened.
 And my fault it is still this way.
 They don’t believe I am in pain all the time.
 Only when I am in extensive pain and show pain behaviors … that they believe to be when I am in pain.